InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Network Architecture and Protocols

 \subsection{Faithfully Simulating the Infrastructure Plane of Quantum Networks}

 Given the heterogeneous nature of InterQnet, SeQUeNCe has been designed to work with multiple architectural paradigms of the infrastructure plane.
 For this iteration of the work, we report simulation modes to tackle two important aspects of quantum communications: optical and atomic communications.
+The following subsections present updates on the development of software extensions to SeQUeNCe that will enable future large-scale studies.